rhliang/GVRDGrunt/README.md

     * `--debug` for debug-level logging
     * `--config [JSON config file]` to use a different config file than `./gvrd_grunt_config.json`

+In the configuration file, you must set the following:

+* `token`: the bot's Discord token
+* `sqlite_db`: absolute path to the SQLite database file
+* `command_prefix`: the bot will only recognize messages that start with this prefix as commands
+* `log_file`: absolute path to the log file

 The preferred deployment method for GVRDGrunt is via Docker.
-The provided Dockerfile is configured to look for the JSON configuration file at `/config/gvrd_grunt_config.json`, so make sure that file is accessible within the Docker container at that path.
-In the config file, you will also have to set the locations of the database and log file to paths inside the container; you will probably want to use either a bind mount or a volume for that, so make sure you mount them at the correct places in your container.
+The provided Dockerfile is configured to look for the JSON configuration file inside the container at `/config/gvrd_grunt_config.json`, so make sure that file is accessible within the Docker container at that path.
+In the config file, the paths you set for the SQLite database and the log file will be *as they appear in the container*; you will probably want to use either a bind mount or a volume for those, so make sure you mount them at the correct places in your container.

 GVRDGrunt provides the following services.